jborden/bank-ocr-kata/README.md

-# Bank OCR Kata based on a Kata presented at XP2005
+# A solution in ClojureScript to the Bank OCR Kata presented at XP2005

 Project was created with the figwheel-node-template found at https://github.com/malyn/figwheel-node-template